zylon-ai/pgpt-python/README.md

 ## Perform API Calls

-Once you have set up the PrivateGPTApi instance, you can perform various API calls using the pgpt-python SDK.
+Once you have set up the PrivateGPTApi instance, you can perform various API calls using the pgpt_python SDK.
 Below are examples of common API calls:

 ### 1. **Health Check:**